Nat1405/emulators/README.md

 Now, I have no idea how to read x86 at this point.
 I tried to compile to something friendlier like MIPS or AVR assembly but that might have to wait.
 Cross compilation looks scary!

-###My Instruction Set Architecture
+## My Instruction Set Architecture

 I'm having a really hard time designing an ISA for an 8-bit system.
-What gave me a really hard time is the beq instruction.
-Really, I'm looking at at least two bits for the opcode.
-For some reason I was thinking I'd like 4 bits but that might be more than necessary.
-So, for a `beq` instruction to have access to two registers and an offset is hard in 8 bits; if we use three bits for the opcode, we have just 5 bits to specify two registers and the offset!!
+What gave me a really hard time is the beq instruction and the add instruction.
+I'm giving it a whirl with two bits for the opcode and 6 bits for the operands for now.

-My solution is to create a `cmp` instruction that compares two reg

 I have a lot more respect for folks who programmed 8-bit processors.